-Ontario School Streets Pilot is a project, in partnership with Green Communities Canada, to pilot School Streets programs in three Ontario communities – Hamilton, Markham and Mississauga – during the 2021-22 school year.
+Our latest School Streets project is the Ontario School Streets Pilot.
+This is a project, in partnership with Green Communities Canada, to pilot School Streets programs in three Ontario communities – Hamilton, Markham and Mississauga – during the 2021-22 school year.
 Funded through Ontario Active School Travel, the aim of the project is to encourage active travel to school for students, caregivers, parents, teachers and the broader school community.

 8 80 Streets Mountview was Toronto’s first School Streets pop-up, demonstrating how to create safer roads near schools through programming rather than reconstruction.
-For four days in October 2019, we created a temporary car-free environment on Mountview Avenue during school drop-off and pick-up times in order to prioritize safe walking conditions for children, parents, and caregivers at Keele Street Public School.
+For four days in October 2019, we created a temporary car-free environment on Mountview Av. during school drop-off and pick-up times to prioritize safe walking conditions for children, parents, and caregivers at Keele Street Public School.